johnson442/custom-zyxel-firmware/README.md

 #### Custom commands at boot

 Place holder script in /data partition run once every boot to allow persistent changes to target SNRM or line capping.
-See /data/boot-cmds.sh after first boot for details.
+See /data/boot-cmds.sh after first boot for details, editing requires telnet/ssh using supervisor account or by escaping to busybox from admin account.

+Please stick to known working commands, test before rebooting.

 #### Modem stats server with logging and web interface
 A small mongoose based http server with simple visualisation of real time and logged statistics avaliable by default on modem-ip:8000.